abbychau/ferricc/README.md

 - Inspired by [tcc](https://bellard.org/tcc/) by Fabrice Bellard
 - Influenced by [chibicc](https://github.com/rui314/chibicc) by Rui Ueyama
 - Built with Rust and its amazing ecosystem

+## Name Origin
+This name reflects both the Rust heritage of the project and its purpose as a C compiler, while the "ferric" element suggests a robust and solid implementation.

+The name "FerriCC" is a playful combination of:
+- **Ferris**: The unofficial mascot of Rust, a cute crab
+- **Ferric**: Relating to or containing iron (Fe), symbolizing strength and reliability
+- **CC**: The common abbreviation for C Compiler